degenwithheart/DegenCasino/readme.md

 - **🛡️ Production Hardening**: Rate limiting, anti-debugging, security headers, and monitoring systems
 - **🌐 Infrastructure**: Vercel Edge Functions, KV storage, usage tracking, and comprehensive API layer

-**This isn't a fork — it's a ground-up rebuild** that demonstrates the full potential of Solana-based gaming platforms.
+**This isn't a fork — it's a ground-up rebuild** that strives to show what one passionate person, with deep appreciation for the Gamba team, can create for Solana gaming.

 ---